Image of a restaurant check on a table for a blog post covering restaurant mystery shopping.

 Best Companies for Restaurant Mystery Shops

-Tips for Getting More Restaurant Assignments
+Tips for Getting More Dining Assignments

 Is Restaurant Mystery Shopping Worth It?

-If you hate writing or find detailed observation tedious, restaurant mystery shopping might frustrate you.
-The reports require specific information and accurate timing.
-Missing details or submitting late can get your shop rejected, meaning you pay for the meal yourself.
+If writing feels like a chore or detailed observation sounds tedious, dining mystery shops may frustrate you.
+The reports require specific information and accurate timing — missing details or submitting late can get a shop rejected, meaning you pay for the meal yourself.
+Start with a few fast food or fast casual assignments to see if the format suits you before committing to longer fine dining evaluations.

 Ready to start restaurant mystery shopping?